The Call of Cthulhu: Plot

-The deceased narrator, Francis Wayland Thurston, recounts his discovery of notes left behind by his grand-uncle, Brown University linguistic professor George Gammell Angell, after his death in the winter of 1926–27.
+The deceased narrator, Francis Wayland Thurston, recounts his discovery of notes left behind by his grand-uncle, Brown University linguistic professor George Gammell Angell, after his earlier death in the winter of 1926–27.
 Among the notes is a small bas-relief sculpture of a scaly creature which yields "simultaneous pictures of an octopus, a dragon, and a human caricature."
 The sculptor, a Rhode Island art student named Henry Anthony Wilcox, based the work on delirious dreams of "great Cyclopean cities of titan blocks and sky-flung monoliths."
 Frequent references to Cthulhu and R'lyeh are found in Wilcox's papers.
 Angell also discovers reports of mass hysteria around the world.

 More notes discuss a 1908 meeting of an archeological society in which New Orleans police official John Raymond Legrasse asks attendees to identify a statuette of unidentifiable greenish-black stone resembling Wilcox's sculpture.
-It is then revealed that the previous year, Legrasse and a party of policemen found several women and children being used in a ritual by an all-male cult.
+Legrasse had obtained the sculpture the previous year, when he led a party of policemen on a raid into a swamp which surprised a bizarre cult holding a bacchanal ritual with human sacrifice.
 After killing five of the cultists and arresting 47 others, Legrasse learns that they worship the "Great Old Ones" and await the return of a monstrous being called Cthulhu.
 The prisoners identify the statuette as "great Cthulhu."
-One of the academics present at the meeting, Princeton professor William Channing Webb, describes a group of "Esquimaux" with similar beliefs and fetishes.
+One of the archaeologists consulted at the meeting, Princeton professor William Channing Webb, had once encountered a group of "Esquimaux" with similar beliefs and fetishes.